ben-75/abra-idea-plugin/README.md

 #### Debugger limitations

   - Currently the debugger is only available when interpreting the code in qupla context.
-It means that it won't allows you to debug in 'abra' or 'verilog' context.In other words, if you want to use the debugger: be sure to NOT CHECK the 'abra' or 'verilog' checkbox in the run configuration panel.
+It means that it won't allows you to debug in 'abra' context.In other words, if you want to use the debugger: be sure to NOT CHECK the 'abra' checkbox in the run configuration panel.
   - Another limitation is the overhead caused by the debugger.
 It is quite huge and will considerably slowdown the execution.
 So I strongly recommend to try to :
       - use it only on small portions of code
-      - don't use it with the 'test' or 'eval' options (it will work, but will be very slow)
+      - don't use it with the 'test' or 'eval' options (it will work, but will be really very slow)
-      - use it with specific 'function' calls and short input when possible (i.e. prefer &lt;Int&gt; of &lt;Hash9&gt;)
+      - use it with specific 'function' calls and short inputs when possible (i.e. prefer &lt;Int&gt; of &lt;Hash9&gt;)

 #### User experience